audreyccheng/transaction-scheduling/README.md

 Note: if running on EC2 or other cloud providers, make sure security groups / firewalls allow all traffic.

-## DjinnDB
+## DariusDB
-To run benchmarks against DjinnDB, start DjinnDB and the benchmark code on separate machines.
-The benchmark starts up worker threads that send transactions over the network to the machine hosting DjinnDB.
-These requests are received by a database proxy, which then redirects the transactions to DjinnDB.
+To run benchmarks against DariusDB, start DariusDB and the benchmark code on separate machines.
+The benchmark starts up worker threads that send transactions over the network to the machine hosting DariusDB.
+These requests are received by a database proxy, which then redirects the transactions to DariusDB.
 We mainly modify /rocksdb/utilities/transactions and /rocksdb/java since the benchmark is in Java.

 To run a benchmark: